joeltg/joeltg.github.io/_posts/2015-12-14-visual_history.markdown

 But browsers make hierarchical navigation very difficult.
 Going back to a page of search results and down to a sibling link "destroys" the original link in the back/forward stack.
-This is bad for several reasons:
+This is bad for a couple reasons:

  - Since we can "lose" a link if we're not careful, we assume the mental load of tracking our history ourselves, so that we know when it's